November 13, 2018 Full Day Event

 Christine is an active member of various committees, boards, and associations, including acting as the 2018 President of the Ajax Pickering Board of Trade.
 Christine regularly moderates and speaks at events, including those held by the Ontario Bar Association, the Professional Engineers Ontario, the Ajax Pickering Board of Trade, and the Oshawa Chamber of Commerce.

-Mark Halpern, Certified Financial Planner (CFP), Trust and Estate Practitioner (TEP) has helped business owners, entrepreneurs, professionals and wealthy Canadians for over 27 years.
+Mark Halpern, Certified Financial Planner (CFP), Trust and Estate Practitioner (TEP), Master Financial Advisor – Philanthropy (MFA-P), has helped business owners, entrepreneurs, professionals and wealthy Canadians for over 28 years.

 As CEO of WEALTHinsurance.com®, Mark provides creative insurance strategies to protect families and their businesses while reducing and eliminating taxes.
 He works closely with accountants, lawyers, bankers and financial advisors to provide their clients with comprehensive estate planning solutions

-Mark has been a keynote speaker at Top of the Table meetings, The Million Dollar Round Table, World Critical Illness Conference, CALU, Advocis and other industry conferences and association functions.
+Mark has been a keynote speaker at Top of the Table meetings, The Million Dollar Round Table, World Critical Illness Conference, CALU, Advocis, ideacity, and other industry conferences and association functions.

-He is a member of The Toronto Estate Planning Council, the Society of Trust & Estate Practitioners, Canadian Association of Gift Planners, CALU and the Advisory Council for Munich Re.
+He is a member of The Toronto Estate Planning Council, the Society of Trust & Estate Practitioners, Canadian Association of Gift Planners and CALU.